At this moment the current water temperature in Kazakof Bay (Marmot Bay) is -. The average water temperature in Kazakof Bay (Marmot Bay) today is -.

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today we had 14 hours and 50 minutes of sun.
-The solar transit was at 2:10:19 pm.
+Today we will have 7 hours and 22 minutes of sun.
+The solar transit will be at 1:21:38 pm.

 We can compare these levels with the maximum high tide recorded in the tide tables for Kazakof Bay (Marmot Bay) which is of 12.1 ft and a minimum height of -2.6 ft.